ababaian/BioAnnotate/README.md

 The default for all tags is set to `F` for "FALSE".
 If a `biosample_tag` describes a field which is pertinent to your data-class, change this value to `T` for "TRUE".

-If you are unsure of how to classify a particular `biosample_tag`, set the value to `?`
+If you are unsure of how to classify a particular `biosample_tag`, set the value to `?` and/or ask in the chat.

 ### Example Workflow